£18.99 18.990000000 (inc. VAT)

 Any concerning symptoms should always be discussed with a doctor, rather than assuming they are related to a natural supplement.
 Anyone suffering with a serious health condition or who are taking regular medication should always consult with their doctor before taking live cultures.

 Read our FAQ ‘Do live cultures have side effects?’ to find out more.

 This is a question that everyone wants to know the answer to, but frustratingly there is no ‘one size fits all’ answer here either!
 With everyone’s microbiome being as unique to them as their fingerprint, it is impossible to know for certain how long it will take to feel the benefits of taking these friendly bacteria supplements.

 We receive wonderful feedback and product reviews from our customers.
 For some people our supplements have an almost instant effect, whereas for others it can take several weeks or more.
 It depends partly on the state of a persons’ health to start with and also their compliance with taking the product.
 Diet, lifestyle and any medications being taken are other factors to consider.
 In general, I would advise patience.
 The benefits are well worth it, and your health will thank you for it in the longer term.

-You should now be fully informed about all aspects of L. acidophilus, so can go ahead and shop for your ideal acidophilus now!
+You should now be fully informed, so can go ahead and shop for your ideal acidophilus now!

-You may also like to read the following articles:
+You may also like to read the following article:

-For further research in to L.acidophilus and specific strains within this species healthcare professionals might like to take a look at The Probiotics Database.
+For further research and specific strains within this species, healthcare professionals might like to take a look at The Probiotics Database.